Red Skull: Golden age

+Silver age

+After an absence for more than a decade, the character of Red Skull returned in new stories starting with Tales of Suspense #65 (May 1965) in a Captain America World War II-period story run.
+Marvel resorted to retroactive continuity in recreating the identify of the Red Skull for the Silver age, explaining the real George "John" Maxon was killed and replaced with a lookalike who worked for the real Red Skull.
+In traveling to Germany to seek out the real Red Skull, Captain America finally meets Johann Shmidt face to face.

+Red Skull was established as a contemporary villain in Tales of Suspense #79 (July 1966), with the explanation that he had been in suspended animation since World War II.
+He would continue to appear in this title after Tales of Suspense was renamed Captain America in 1968 with Marvel establishing the character as the archenemy of Captain America for a new age of readers.

+Bronze age

+During Jack Kirby's return to Marvel in 1976, the Red Skull would again appear in a run of Captain America during which Kirby both wrote and penciled stories of the characters he helped create.
+During this run, it is notable Red Skull was the only villain Kirby brought back, having distanced these new Captain America stories from the rest of the Marvel Universe.
+During this period, the Red Skull would also be used as an antagonist in the Invaders comic book series which focused on period stories from the forties.

 For decades, the character's true face was hidden, but in Captain America #297 (September 1984) the Red Skull unmasks in front of Captain America and his face, albeit extremely aged, is fully revealed.
 In the next issue, the Red Skull retells his story with his face fully visible in his various ages.
+The Red Skull seemingly dies in issue #300 (December 1984) after a battle with Captain America and would disappear for five years.
 When the character is revealed to be alive in issue #350 (February 1989), in a story called "Resurrection", by Mark Gruenwald, the face of Johann Shmidt's original body is hidden again, but the Red Skull's face is fully visible, albeit in his cloned copy of Captain America's body.

 The character's origin was more fully illustrated in the miniseries Red Skull: Incarnate, with Shmidt's face fully visible again.

 Fictional character biography

 Johann Shmidt

 Johann Shmidt was a Nazi general officer and confidant of Adolf Hitler.
-He has been closely affiliated with HYDRA and is an enemy of S.H.I.E.L.D., the Avengers, and the interests of the United States and the free world in general.
+He is an enemy of Captain America, the Avengers, and the interests of the United States and the free world in general.
 He was physically augmented by having his mind placed into the body of a clone of Captain America, the pinnacle of human perfection.
 He has been seemingly killed in the past, only to return time and time again to plague the world with schemes of world domination and genocide.